benyamins/flc-flashcards/README.md

 # json-file     : .json file stored in a specific place by the user.
 # flashcard-name: name of the flashcard deck stored in the `.local/share/flc` folder.

-flc start  my-flashcard-name  # start the game. flc create my-flashcard-name  # create questions. flc update my-flashcard-name  # update questions. flc list                      # list all flashcard-name stored in $HOME/.local/share/flc/decks. flc list   my-flashcard-name  # list all question deck question.
+flc start  my-deck-name  # start the game. flc create my-deck-name  # create questions. flc update my-deck-name  # update questions. flc list                 # list all the decks stored in $HOME/.local/share/flc/decks. flc list   my-deck-name  # list all questions in a deck.

 # Start a flashcard deck
 flc s <json-file|name> [-id]